wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.5.4.5 =
+= 1.5.4.6 =

-fixed bug affecting dropdown elements
+compatibility with strict MySQL server modes

 == Using the Plugin ==